 Trichodiadema intonsum Schwantes

-Trichodiadema intonsum is a succulent with erect to spreading stems and grey-green, subcylindrical, slightly recurved leaves.
+Trichodiadema intonsum is a small succulent with erect to spreading stems and grey-green, subcylindrical, slightly recurved leaves.
 It grows up to 8 inches (20 cm) tall.
 Leaves have an apical diadem of colored, sclerotinized bristles.
 Flowers are solitary, on short pedicels, white or pink, and up to 0.8 inches (2 cm) in diameter.

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).